Sometimes it’s the little things that make the biggest difference

 It can feel like a never ending job I know, but keeping track of new joiners, leavers, job changes and the impact this has on user management really matters.
 Just think of the damage a disgruntled ex-employee could do if, after heading off to a competitor, they can still access the CRM and print off a handy copy of your client list.

 So start by breaking down the task into 2 steps, first you look at who has access to what – “does this person really need to use this system to do their job?” — and if the answer is yes, take a look at just how much access they have — do they need view only or full admin rights?

 Most applications these days come with the ability to support different levels of user access so start with the priority systems and work your way down the list from there.

 2. Not taking GDPR seriously

 I for one, feel like I have read those 4 little letters so much over the past year that I’m almost blind to them.
 Everyone’s hitching their horse to the GDPR bandwagon promising to get you “GDPR ready” in some way or another.
 The danger of this of course is that it all begins to feel somewhat overwhelming, the magnitude of required change too great and so paralysis sets in.
-So whilst I’m sympathising with your lack of GDPR enthusiasm, I’m not condoning it because come May it’s definitely happening and you definitely need to comply.
+So whilst I’m sympathising with your lack of GDPR enthusiasm, I’m not condoning it because now it’s in place, you definitely need to comply.

 3. Not taking advantage of 2FA where you can